DFE-Digital/teaching-vacancies-design-history/app/posts/2022-10-20-job-listing-page-iteration.md

 Previously, the call to action to apply for the job was in the middle of the page.

-This makes it hard to spot so we added an ‘Apply for job’ button to the top of the page.
+This makes it hard to spot, so we added an ‘Apply for job’ button to the top of the page.

-Clicking on the button works differently depending on how hiring staff have set up the application process.
+Clicking the button works differently depending on how hiring staff have set up the application process.

 | How applications are made | What the ‘Apply for job’ button does |
 |------------|----------|